anjulij/TutorExamples/README.md

 4) In the terminal cd to where store this.
 Ex: `cd Desktop/Projects/MyFirstGit`

 5) Use the following command to clone this to you computer.
 The project link is located under "Clone or download".
+   Note: use the link with "https" not "ssh" for our purposes.
+Ex: https://github.com/anjulij/TutorExamples.git
-`git clone [LINK TO PROJECT]`
+   * `git clone [LINK TO PROJECT]`